Nastel/remoraj/README.md

 **NOTE:** Default `remora.vmid` value might be not available on every VM's implementation and may be platform dependent.

+# Selecting Trace Output

+By default file based persistent `com.jkoolcloud.remora.core.output.ChronicleOutput` is enabled.
+It is used as a communication channel between RemoraJ java agent and the Streams Agent.

+There are several other outputs available:

+* `com.jkoolcloud.remora.core.output.NullOutput` - will have no output (null output)
+* `com.jkoolcloud.remora.core.output.SysOutOutput` - output to `System.out` (console)

+No file system queue will be created, when one of the above outputs are configured.
+To select output set system property (`java -D`) `remora.output` with full class reference.

 # Running Streams Agent

 Once the Remora Java Agent is running and Streams Agent configured you can